WenjunHuang/CoolCompilers/README.md

-# CoolCompilers
-Introduction to Classroom Object-Oriented Language Compiler Project
+# Introduction to Classroom Object-Oriented Language Compiler Project

 Welcome to our GitHub repository for the Classroom Object-Oriented Language (COOL) Compiler project!
 This project serves as a hands-on exercise for students and enthusiasts diving into the world of compiler principles.
 Here's what makes our project unique and exciting: